Table of Contents

 Bananas – yes

-Plantain [cooked] – yes
+Plantain (cooked) – yes

 We are drawn to sweets not because they are high in calories, as is commonly believed, as fat actually contains more calories than sugar.
 Instead, in nature, sweetness is a symbol of non-toxicity.
 Fruits become sweet only after they are ripe, which indicates that they are safe to eat.
 However, it is important to choose fruits that neutralize toxins and produce sweetness.
+Note that each fruit adapted itself before captivity to a specific animal or to several animals.
+From here you can also understand if the fruit is suitable for us or not and when.

-Why fruits with a lot of fructose
+Why the fruits with a lot of fructose?

-+ Genetic modification: In some cases, the fruits have been genetically modified to improve specific characteristics, such as sweetness or size.
+• Genetic modification: In some cases, the fruits have been genetically modified to improve specific characteristics, such as sweetness or size.
 This can lead to a higher fructose content in the genetically modified varieties compared to their wild relatives.

-+ Ripening and storage: Fruits are often picked when they are not fully ripe and then ripen during transport or storage.This can lead to a different sugar profile, including higher fructose levels, compared to fruits that ripen naturally on the plant.
+• Ripening and storage: The fruits are often picked when they are not fully ripe and then ripened during transport or storage.
+This can lead to a different sugar profile, including higher fructose levels, compared to fruits that ripen naturally on the plant.

 The science of the fruits

+Certain ripe fruits are the oldest food for humans and apes.
 Humans have evolved to be able to consume and digest a wide variety of foods, including fruit and other sources of fructose.
 However, it is worth noting that the human diet and environment have changed significantly over time, and the modern diet contains much higher levels of fructose than what was consumed by our ancestors.
-There is fructose in fruits and science shows [contrary to logic] that high concentrations of fructose are not healthy for us..
+There is fructose in fruits and science shows (contrary to logic) that high concentrations of fructose are not healthy for us.
 There is an enzyme called proctorins or absorption assistant Glut5 which in some people is produced less over the years and can lead to digestive problems of many fruits.
 There are many studies on fructose and its effects on human health.
 Here are some key findings:

-Excessive consumption of fructose, especially in the form of added sugars in processed foods and beverages, has been linked to an increased risk of obesity, type 2 diabetes and other metabolic disorders.
+• Excessive consumption of fructose, especially in the form of added sugars in processed foods and beverages, has been linked to an increased risk of obesity, type 2 diabetes and other metabolic disorders.
 Fructose is metabolized differently than glucose and can lead to increased insulin resistance and increased blood sugar levels, especially when consumed in large amounts.

 specific fruits

-Climacteric fruits that are usually cooked with ethylene gas and therefore recommended to be avoided [unless picked ripe from the tree]: watermelon, melon, mango, peach, figs, plum, kiwi, banana, lychee and others.
+Climacteric fruits that are usually cooked with ethylene gas and therefore recommended to be avoided (unless picked ripe from the tree): watermelon, melon, mango, peach, figs, plum, kiwi, banana, lychee and others.

-In unripe fruits, heating and cooking will lower the toxins but will not increase them.
+In unripe fruits, heating and cooking will lower the toxins, but will not increase them.
 It is recommended not to eat the peel of the fruit and not to chew the seeds, note that fruit seeds have a bitter taste because they are poisonous to us.

-There’s nothing to worry about overripe fruits, that’s exactly why humans developed the ability to break down alcohol, a byproduct of ripe fruits.
+There is nothing to worry about overripe fruits, that’s exactly why humans developed the ability to break down alcohol, a byproduct of ripe fruits.
 It also shows that we are adapted to eating ripe and even slightly rotten fruits!

 Honey – yes